AIRCRAFT TOWING SYSTEMS

 REDUCED MANPOWER AND GROUND EQUIPMENT

-ATS is a fully automated system, airports can significantly reduce ground support equipment and personnel decreasing overhead costs.
+ATS is a fully automated system where airports can significantly reduce ground support equipment and personnel, decreasing overhead costs.
 Some ground support equipment, such as tug vehicles and towbars, are no longer required since aircraft are moved by ATS pullcars and tow dollies.

 Integration of the ATS ground control system allows for greater optimization of airport gates and quicker departure times.
 Using ATS, planes will move during their allotted times and slots.
 ATS greatly reduces negative consequences of human-induced errors by optimizing taxi times, gate pushback and eliminating congestion in the gate area and on taxiways.
-There will be no more waiting on a gate or for a gate crew or equipment to dock and marshal aircraft.
-ATS also improves operations during adverse weather conditions such as rain, fog, ice and snow.
+There will be no more waiting for a gate or gate crew or equipment to dock and marshal aircraft.

 Sources of savings: